tarynduong/DS-projects/Readme.md

-This is a place where I store all my solution to personal projects on user analytics
+This is a place where I showcase my personal projects on a wide range of topic, from clustering, A/B testing, web scrapping to recommender system, real-time speech recognition, image classifcation, and many more.
+Stay tuned!